-Matthew has been the Executive Director of the ATA since 2012, but his connections to the Arizona Trail go back almost 20 years.
+Matthew has been the Executive Director of the ATA since 2012, but his connections to the Arizona Trail go back over 20 years.
 Among his contributions are trail design, archaeological surveys, volunteer trail construction, and explorations of the AZT on foot, mountain bike and horseback.
 Matthew has worked as an outdoor educator, Grand Canyon backpacking guide, archaeologist, Native American repatriation coordinator, editor, and freelance photojournalist.
 He has more than 500 published articles to his credit and is the primary author of Your Complete Guide to the Arizona National Scenic Trail and the Arizona Trail Junior Explorer Handbook.
-Matthew serves on the Arizona State Committee on Trails, and on the Board of Directors for Natural Restorations, Bikepacking Roots, and La Tierra del Jaguar.
-He lives in the Sierrita Mountains southwest of Tucson with his daughter.
+Matthew serves on the Board of Directors for Natural Restorations, and La Tierra del Jaguar; is a policy advisor for Bikepacking Roots; and volunteers on the Trail Leaders Council and Policy & Advocacy Committee for the Partnership for the National Trails System.
+He has visited the summits of America’s highest peaks, and spent three winters removing trash from Cerro Aconcagua (22,841 ft.) in Argentina.
+He lives in the Sierrita Mountains southwest of Tucson.